Dr. Paul Ferraro, D.O.

 Certified Nurse Practitioner

-McKenzie has been a Nurse Practitioner with CSWCC since December 2016.
+McKenzie has been a Nurse Practitioner with SWCS since December 2016.
 She received her Bachelors of Science in Nursing from Kent State University in 2012.
 Previously, she worked as a registered nurse at Cleveland Clinic Main Campus in the Heart Failure ICU and St. Thomas Summa Wound Care Center.
 McKenzie graduated from Malone University's Master of Science program as a Family Nurse Practitioner.
 She is a member of the Ohio Association of Advanced Practice Nurses and the American Association of Nurse Practitioners.
 When not at work, McKenzie enjoys spending time with her husband and family.

 Emonica J. Faison

 Emonica J. Faison joined SWCS in June 2017.
 She graduated from Kent State University's Master of Science Program as a Adult Nurse Practitioner in 2013.
 Prior Nurse Practitioner's experience in the Primary care/Community setting.
 Registered Nursing background in critical care & travel nursing.
 Member of the Ohio Association of Advanced Practice Nurses & the American Association of Nurse Practitioners.
 Prior exposure to chronic wounds started at the beginning of her nursing career over 12 years ago and was intrigued by the overall healing process from initial presentation to complete closure.
 Outside of working, Emonica like to explore trails at national parks & travel with her 5 year old collie-shepherd mix pup.